What Is Brake Fade

 Q: How often should I replace my brake pads?

 A: Brake pad replacement intervals vary depending on driving habits and vehicle usage.
-However, it's generally recommended to have your brakes inspected at least once a year, or more frequently if you notice any signs of wear or reduced braking performance.
+Still, it's generally recommended to have your brakes inspected at least once a year, or more frequently if you notice any signs of wear or reduced braking performance.
 Most brake pads have wear indicators that alert you when replacement is needed.

 Q: Can brake fade damage my brakes permanently?